A Message from Charity: Production

 "A Message from Charity" is based on the short story of the same name by William M. Lee.
 The story was first published in The Magazine of Fantasy and Science Fiction (November 1967).
 In the original short story, Peter Wood is 16 years old while Charity Payne is 11 years old.
-The episode's screenwriter, Alan Brennert, was worried this would come off as creepy and made the two characters the same age.
-He also added in the aspect of Peter being a loner who comes out of his shell thanks to his relationship with Charity; however, he resisted the producers' suggestion that he modernize the story by having Peter introduce Charity to elements of 1980s-specific pop culture.
+The episode's screenwriter, Alan Brennert, was worried this might seem inappropriate and made the characters the same age.
+He also changed Peter to a loner who comes out of his shell thanks to his relationship with Charity; however, he resisted the producers' suggestion that he modernize the story by having Peter introduce Charity to elements of 1980s-specific pop culture.

 Robert MacNaughton, who was known for his role as Elliott's brother Michael in 1982 film E.T. the Extra-Terrestrial, was initially cast in the role of Peter Wood, but dropped out shortly before filming was due to begin.
 The producers quickly scheduled a casting call to find a replacement, and Robert Duncan McNeill was offered the role and flown out to Los Angeles within a day of his audition, which had taken place in New York.